softvision-dev/webpdf-wsclient/README.md

    // Connect to the server
    session.login();
-   // Upload the source file to the Server and receive a reference to the uploaded document RestDocument sourceDocument = session.getDocumentManager().uploadDocument(source);
+   // Upload the source file to the Server and receive a reference to the document RestDocument sourceDocument = session.getDocumentManager().uploadDocument(source);

    // Prepare a webservice call for a webPDF webservice (CONVERTER in this example)